matrix-org/matrix-spec-proposals/proposals/2010-spoilers.md

 {
     "msgtype": "m.text",
     "format": "org.matrix.custom.html",
-    "body": "Hello there, the movie was (Spoiler: awesome)", "formatted_body": "Hello there, the movie was [Spoiler](mxc://someserver/somefile)" }
+    "body": "Hello there, the movie was [spoiler](mxc://someserver/somefile)", "formatted_body": "Hello there, the movie was <span data-mx-spoiler>awesome</span>" }
 ```
 With reason: